ceres-solver/ceres-solver/docs/source/building.rst

 5. `SuiteSparse
 <http://www.cise.ufl.edu/research/sparse/SuiteSparse/>`_ is used for
 sparse matrix analysis, ordering and factorization.
-In particular Ceres uses the AMD, COLAMD and CHOLMOD libraries.
+In particular Ceres uses the AMD, CAMD, COLAMD and CHOLMOD libraries.
 This is an optional dependency.

 6. `CXSparse <http://www.cise.ufl.edu/research/sparse/CXSparse/>`_ is